 The Best Home Renovations for Your Dollar

-Prior to selling, you may consider remodelling your house to increase its value and make it more appealing to buyers.
+Prior to selling, you may consider remodeling your house to increase its value and make it more appealing to buyers.
 Where sellers can go wrong is by putting a lot of time and money into the wrong kind of renovations, and losing money when it comes time to sell.
 Below you'll find information about which renovations are worth the investment, and which ones are better left alone.

 Curious what your home is worth right now?
 Check out our free home evaluation.